-Sourcing and acquiring resources in a timely and efficient manner as well as ensuring adequate (but not excessive) stockpiles are essential component of effective resource management.
-For this assessment criteria, you will need to evaluate processes for acquirement of adequate resources, which can include; acquiring stock, stock management, auditing and the storage of invoices.
+Sourcing and acquiring resources in a timely and efficient manner as well as ensuring adequate (but not excessive) stockpiles are an essential component of effective resource management.
+For this assessment criteria, you will need to evaluate processes for the acquisition of adequate resources, which can include; acquiring stock, stock management, auditing, and the storage of invoices.

-This will require analysing the strengths and weaknesses of you current processes and assessing whether they are adequate or could be improved.
+This will require analysing the strengths and weaknesses of your current processes and assessing whether they are adequate or could be improved.

-The acqisition of stock involves sourcing suppliers that can provide the best value for your organisation’s needs.
-Cost will be one aspect of this but other factors will need to be considered such as delivery times and the ease of the ordering process.
+The acquisition of stock involves sourcing suppliers that can provide the best value for your organisation’s needs.
+The cost will be one aspect of this but other factors will need to be considered such as delivery times and the ease of the ordering process.
 Other factors, such as a supplier’s commitment to sustainability may also be considered.
 You may maintain a list of preferred suppliers, which are used regularly.
 Forming strong relationships with suppliers and negotiating terms will also be important.

 Processes should also be in place for stock management and control.
 This will include that there is adequate storage and enough stock to fulfil short-term obligations.
 When stock is running low, there should be processes in place to ensure that it is replenished – this could simply involve frontline staff reporting low stock levels to their manager.
 Care should also be taken to ensure that there is no overstock (especially for perishable goods such as food or medication) which could lead to wastage.

 A stock audit is the physical verification of an organisation’s assets, which usually occurs anually.
 This ensures that recorded assets match up with actual assets and can be used to highlight issues with missing stock as well as stock levels that are too high or too low.
 Records about the upkeep of assets should also be audited to ensure compliance with the law.
 This may include ensuring mechanical equipment is regularly serviced and checked for safety.